SAP-samples/teched2025-AD167/SBPA and S:4 HANA exercises/ex2/README.md

 11. Select the Approval Form.
 In the **General** section of the Form:

   - Under **Subject**, enter: **Approve billing block removal:** and select **SalesOrder** from the **Process Inputs**
-  - Under **Recipients**, type in your own user that is used for initial login to the systems and make sure that **"ad" is in small caps** (ad167-XXX@education.cloud.sap) by relacing the XXX with your ID
+  - Under **Recipients**, type in your own user that is used for initial login to the systems and make sure that **"ad" is in small caps** (ad167-XXX@education.cloud.sap) by replacing the XXX with your ID

   ![02](./images//ApprovalFormGeneral.png)